 I need to write to make sense of the hell.
-I need to write like I live.
+I need to write as I live.
 I awake every morning and no matter what, I kiss the day like I was blind, but now I see.
 I am so grateful to be alive, so glad I’m not dead.

 Some 50 years after Christ walked the earth, the Apostle Paul wrote a letter to a church in Galatia, a Roman province.
 This letter forms the ninth book of the New Testament.
 This letter means so much to me.
-Paul believed we should carry each others burdens.
+Paul believed we should carry each other’s burdens.
 This advice is applicable to all faiths.
 Take a look at what else he wrote: